Under Trump, citizenship and visa agency focuses on fraud

 Blank spaces have led to rejections, attorneys say.
 An American Immigration Lawyers Association survey this year found nearly 200 examples nationwide.
 Applications also were rejected for writing “none” or “not applicable” instead of “N/A,” which most instructions said to use.

 The administration checks up on those who clear the hurdles.
-On a recent afternoon, all cubicles in the anti-fraud wing of the USCIS San Diego office were empty because its nine investigators were knocking on visa-holders' doors, including one who raised flags because the spouse was living in Georgia.
+On a recent afternoon, all cubicles in a fifth-floor room of the USCIS San Diego office were empty because nine anti-fraud investigators were knocking on visa-holders' doors.

-Nationwide, anti-fraud unit staffing has roughly doubled to about 2,000 under Trump, from less than 1,000.
+Nationwide, anti-fraud staffing has soared under Trump.
 The unit projects 249,335 requests to investigate fraud in fiscal 2021, up from 119,424 in 2016.
 Edlow says checking if people are “actually married when they say they are” or are working at the job they listed is “an investment in the safety and security of this country."

 As costs from anti-fraud work rose, agency revenue took a hit after Trump ended the Obama-era Deferred Action for Childhood Arrivals program, which shields young people from deportation, and Temporary Protected Status, given to 400,000 people escaping natural disasters and civil strife.